Another option for taking control, without creating your own business, is “dependent independence” or franchising.

 - How many franchise managers are there and how long have they been franchise managers?

-- Does the franchisor conduct an aptitude test with applicants?
+- Does the franchisor perform an aptitude test with applicants?

 - Is the franchisor a member of a professional association?